Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-54):
+New in this latest version (release-55):

 1.)
+Fix for sunflares shining through planets.
+Oops!

-New update coming out that will fix the incorrectly elevated scatters.
+2.)
+From last update but important: New update coming out that will fix the incorrectly elevated scatters.
 Unfortunately fixing them completely is quite expensive, so I have implemented a setting balancing performance and their complete elimination.
 It is called "ScatterCleanupDelta" and accepts a positive number (integer).
 The higher the number, the more your FPS will rise, but also the odds of a scatter spawning incorrectly elevated.
 The default is 10, and offers very good protections (nearly 100%) against this issue without going to absolutely insane speeds across the terrain, while not hurting performance much.
 Don't set it to zero or lower, things will break.

 Known Bugs: